Rhythms of the World

-Rhythms of the World (ROTW) is British music festival first organised in 1992.
-In 2010 the festival was on the weekend of 24 and 25 July.
+Rhythms of the World (ROTW) was a British world music festival first organised in 1992.
 Acts performing included Get Cape.
 Wear Cape.
 Fly, Glen Matlock, the Swanvesta Social Club and Hugh Cornwell.

 Location

-Rhythms of the World takes place each July in the market town of Hitchin, Hertfordshire.
+Rhythms of the World took place each July in the market town of Hitchin, Hertfordshire.
 The ROTW festival was made up of nearly 190 acts on 11 stages, plus 12 fringe venues (pubs and bars offering live music in partnership with ROTW) in 2006.
-It now includes various workshops (music, art and otherwise), stalls and myriad other distractions.
+It went on to include various workshops (music, art and otherwise), stalls and myriad other distractions.

 It was announced on 2 October 2007 that Rhythms of the World would no longer be held in Hitchin town centre and that the organising committee are looking for a greenfield site on the outskirts of the town for future events.

 On 11 February 2008 it was announced that the 2008 festival would take place in the grounds of Hitchin Priory.

 Funding

-Festival organizers estimate the costs at around £200,000 in 2011.
+Festival organizers estimated the costs at around £200,000 in 2011.
 This cost is covered by support from North Hertfordshire District Council, other grants, and admission fees.
 Additionally, the festival uses volunteers extensively to minimise event expenses.